janis-me/handlery/packages/docs/src/guide/getting-started.md

 # Getting started

-## quick `handlery` introduction

-At it's core, `handlery` allows you to write event handler classes like this:
+Straight to the point: `handlery` allows you to write event handler classes like this:

 ```ts
 @subscribe()